 The Trustee does not take into account any non-financial matters (ie matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention and realisation of investments.

-The Trustee offers the Ethical Global Equity Index Fund to members within the DC Section.
+The Trustee offers the Ethical Global Equity Index Fund to members with AVC investments.
 This fund is aimed at members who wish to take account of ethical, environmental or social principles.

 9. Voting and engagement